aragonzkresearch/nouns-anonymous-voting/README.md

 This function is used to register a new private key inside the Zk-Registry contract.
 This is a one-time operation you need to do before you can vote in any process.

-For that, you need a Private Key (an arbitrary 32-byte value) that can be submitted as part of the command or set as an environment variable.
+For that, you need a private key (an arbitrary 32-byte value) that can be submitted as part of the command (`-k`) or set as an environment variable.
 Refer to the `.env.template` file for more information.

 1. To run from source with the private key set as an environment variable: